xuejennifer/network-analysis/README.md

 # Repository Topic

-In this report, the Electric Eels analyze networks in a graduate-level course.
+In this report, networks within a graduate-level course are examined.

 https://xuejennifer.github.io/network-analysis/